EndeavourOS-Community-Editions/sway/README.md

 ## To-Do (as of 21/1/21)
 - Find bugs and fix
 - Set LightDM theme to Ark-Dark
-- Make seperate wofi config for powermenu
+- Make seperate wofi config for powermenu and screenshot, so that they only have 4 and 5 lines each

 ## Tutorial for sway-wm settings: